 If God really is selective about what kinds of miracles to perform, we might say that God chooses to do miracles that have a symbolic meaning that discloses the character of the kingdom they are announcing.
 For example, the healing of lepers sounds the theme of cleansing so closely associated with God’s saving work.
 The restoration of sight to the blind speaks of God’s light coming into the world, to enlighten those who are in darkness.
 Enabling the lame to walk alludes symbolically to the Old Testament image of “walking” as a metaphor for following God’s ways.
 Miracles of these types are all attested in the ministry of Christ and his apostles.

 If there is any other kind of selectivity at work in the kinds of miracles God does, one might say, though only from observation, that it appears that in this present world, God has limited Himself to miracles of restoring what is there, rather than of re-creating what has been lost.
 And so God might cure a lung of cancer, but not necessarily recreate a lost limb.
 If this is so, it may be because a new creation, a re-creation, is coming, and we are all to look forward to that time, in faith and patience, when lost things will be restored.
 In the meantime, we are called upon to use all of our compassion and ingenuity to support, comfort, strengthen, and empower people who have suffered losses.
-In fact, if we are not out to disprove the existence of God, we can freely see how God is just as much at work through the efforts of people who develop prosthetics and do physical therapy as through more ostensibly “miraculous” means.
+In fact, if we are not out to disprove the existence of God, we can freely see how God is just as much at work through the efforts of people who design prosthetics and perform physical therapy as through more ostensibly “miraculous” means.

 My final observation would be that there’s always a challenge that comes along with a miracle, that is, an intervention of God in our world.
 The challenge is to recognize that God has done it.
 The gospel of John, after its lengthy account of Jesus’ ministry, marvels, “Even after Jesus had performed so many signs in their presence, they still would not believe in him.”
 So if it were generally true that God intervenes to do things that might happen naturally anyway (like a remission of cancer), this should not surprise us.
 This provides a challenge and an opportunity to our faith, and I think this is intentional.